AmaZulu F.C.: Sokhela ownership (2005–2020)

 In 2005, Dr Patrick Sokhela bought the team from Mr Sisa Bikisha, decided to revive the once mighty outfit of the Zulus by renaming the team back to AmaZulu Football Club.
-He and immediately bought the Premier Soccer League status of Dynamos to return the club to the top flight.
+He and immediately bought the Premiership status of Dynamos to return the club to the top flight.
 To commemorate the club's 80th anniversary in 2012 AmaZulu played a friendly against English giants Manchester United on 18 July 2012 losing by a solitary goal scored by Federico Macheda.

 AmaZulu was relegated in the 2014–15 season.
-After a failure to be promoted in the 2016–17 season they rejoined the Premier Soccer League by purchasing the Thanda Royal Zulu's Premier Soccer League Status.
+After a failure to be promoted in the 2016–17 season they rejoined the Premiership by purchasing Thanda Royal Zulu's Premiership Status.

-After purchasing their PSL status, the team finished 7th in the 2017–18 season, however they were stripped of the Top 8 finish when Ajax Cape Town fielded Tendai Ndoro in matches against Platinum Stars, Polokwane City & Supersport United.
+After purchasing their Premiership status, the team finished 7th in the 2017–18 season, however they were stripped of the Top 8 finish when Ajax Cape Town fielded Tendai Ndoro in matches against Platinum Stars, Polokwane City & Supersport United.
 This resulted in Ajax Cape Town losing all three matches 3–0 & fined R50 000 on each offence, and AmaZulu dropping to 9th position in the 2017–18 season.

 On 28 September 2018 it was announced by the PSL that AmaZulu would be docked 6 points for failure to comply with a ruling made by the Court of Arbitration for Sport in September 2017.
 The matter surrounded the illegal termination of the contract of a former player, Phinheas Nambandi, in 2014 Nambandi took the club to FIFA to contest the termination of his contract, with FIFA ruling that the termination was illegal and that the club were to pay an amount of R1‚086,000.00.
 AmaZulu appealed the decision at the Court of Arbitration for Sport, however, the decision was upheld.
 A year later the club had still failed to pay the outstanding figure to Phinheas Nambandi, this resulted in FIFA's Disciplinary Committee ruling that should the club not settle the debt with the player by 16 September 2018, 6 points would be deducted.